When you are only getting into DJing, it’s easy to lose track with all the gear you have to get for your DJ setup – and that’s important.

 That’s incredibly odd if you’ve been looking into DJing and completely ignored Serato DJ Pro – it’s one of the best DJ software apps out there.

 It’s probably also worth mentioning that currently Serato DJ Pro is considered the most popular DJ software for beginner and professional DJs all around the world – and this title is hard to make up.

 Speaking of plug-and-play function, it has made it incredibly easy to use various mixers and turntables without the hassle of installing drivers – more time to be creative and less time worrying about the technical aspects you don’t really care about!

 The DJ application also comes in a Lite version for beginners to try it out – it’s usually bundled-in with another piece of DJ setup – a controller, for example.

 2) Rekordbox DJ by Pioneer DJ

 Pioneer DJ is one of the world-famous brands every DJ will recognize from far away – the Pioneer brand has been around for over 5 decades, while Pioneer DJ’s been prospering since 2014.

 It’s one of the best DJ apps out there with a ton of effects, sampling, mixing, and analytics capabilities, and more – getting ready for a set has never been easier!

 Speaking of the performance of the DJ software applications – it comes with a ton of various effects that can be applied to any track in the mixer slots (pretty much identical to digital audio workstations), tagging, tracks recommendations, and auto-mixing.

 If you happen to have a party coming up or an easy DJ gig – you are pretty much set – with a few buttons you can prepare a set that will sound great and professional.

 3) Traktor Pro by Native Instruments

 Therefore, you can expect quality products from these guys – such as the Traktor DJ app.
 While already loved by thousands of DJs from all over the world, Traktor Pro gets updated and worked on very often to make sure all the users are satisfied.

 While it may seem that is was designed specifically for beginner DJs, don’t get it twisted – Traktor Pro is full of perks and functions that will please even a picky old-school professional.

 While Native Instruments isn’t as prominent in the hardware market as Pioneer, you shouldn’t worry about their DJ software not connecting to a controller or a mixer – it’s supported by the majority of hardware developers on the market!
-You can even upgrade to digital vinyl if you will.

 With Traktor Pro 3 release date a ton of things have changed for the better – from the interface to workflow to flexibility and functionality – everything to keep the users away from switching to other DJ software applications with more potential.

 4) Ableton Live DJ

 If you’ve seen my list of best digital audio workstations for music production, you already know that Ableton is one of my top choices when it comes to making beats, mixing, and mastering.

 While the price tag is higher than most DJ applications, Ableton Live also lets you create your own music – add your own samples, MIDI clips, effects, and more.

 If you aren’t a producer, you can at least add some samples and transitions, with a sprinkle of virtual drums and instruments on the top.

 While the learning curve might be a bit steeper for those who haven’t produced music in the past, it’s carrying a higher lifetime value – you have a lot more control over your sets and a much deeper understanding of music production, mixing and mastering processes.

 5) VirtualDJ Pro by Atomix

 While some may cheap out and go for the free one, others who feel incredibly passionate go for the powerhouse – Atomix VirtualDJ Pro.

 A unique feature of the DJ app is that it integrates with pretty much all digital audio workstations on the market which means there are infinite opportunities out there for you to create a masterpiece.
-VirtualDJ Pro comes with tons of features – amazing filters, samplers, effects, and more.

 If after researching all its mixing and performance features you still aren’t satisfied, you will be really excited about another add-on the developers’ introduced lately – direct broadcasting to major social media platforms, auto-scratch, and enhanced visuals.